automotive-grade-linux/docs-agl/docs/security-blueprint/part-2/2-Communication-modes.md

 # Communication modes

-## Disable USB, Serial and Docsis Support
+## Disable USB, Serial and DOCSIS Support

 To disable USB support in U-Boot, following config's shall not be defined: